 Another worthwhile adventure in Taroko Gorge is the hike into Baiyan Waterfall.
 This trail is pretty mild and the slope is moderate.
 As a result, this makes for some easy hiking in stark contrast to some of the other trails in the park.

-Water Curtain Cave
+Water Curtain Cave at Taroko National Park

 Basically, “Water Curtain” Cave is a long cave in which water has found its way into the cracks in the ceiling and walls.
 As a result, you better bring some rain gear or if you are lucky you can borrow some at the cave entrance.

 If you keep going up the road through Taroko Gorge you will eventually encounter a mystical mountain land.
 If you don’t have a Taroko Gorge map, it isn’t necessary.
 Just keep driving up the road through the park because it is a gorge, there is only one way in and one way out.
 However, the road is not a dead end.

 This area is amazing and the work that went into building the road was a super human effort.

 Landslide notwithstanding, the views up here were amazing.
 However, watch out for the truck drivers on these narrow roads.
 They yield to no one!